 - Getting rid of Mold;

-Airborne mold spores can be harmful, as they can increase the rate of allergies and also irritate the lungs.
+Airborne mold spores can be harmful, as they can increase the rate of allergies and irritate the lungs.
 With an Air Purifier, you can get rid of these mold spores in the air.
-The filters capture these mold and make the air clean for breathing.
-It is also advisable that you look for the source where the mold particles are coming from to get rid of it entirely.
+The filters capture these molds and make the air clean for breathing.
+It is also advisable to look for the source where the mold particles come from to eliminate them.

 - Getting rid of cigarette smoke and odor

 Smoke and odor are two things that go hand in hand.
-You may live in a house with a Smoker, and you do not like the smoke nor the smell it creates, you need something that can help you get rid of them.
+You may live in a house with a Smoker, and you do not like the smoke nor the smell it creates.
+You need something that can help you get rid of them.
 A quality Air Purifier can help you get rid of both since its job is to purifier air.
-However, not all Air Purifier can handle this, there are some specially designed Air Purifiers for controlling this.
+However, not all Air Purifiers can handle this.
+There are some specially designed Air Purifiers for controlling this.

 - Pre-filter; This filter comes before the main filters.
 It helps in capturing most particles, so that very few get to the main filters.
 With a Pre-filter, the life of the main filter is prolonged.

 - Adjustable fan speeds; This is a common feature among Air Purifiers.
 An Air purifier should not be running at the same fan speed at all times.
-If an Air Purifier features Adjustable fan speeds, you can be able to adjust it between low to high, depending on how fast you want the cleaning process to be.
+If an Air Purifier features Adjustable fan speeds, you can adjust it between low to high, depending on how fast you want the cleaning process.

 - Digital Controls; These are buttons on the Air Purifier that help you control it with ease.
 You can easily push a button on the Air Purifier to control the settings.
 Some Air Purifiers also features a remote control, which is much more comfortable to use as you can control from a distance.

 - Filter Replacements Indicator; This feature lets you know when it’s time to replace your filters.
 Filters need to be replaced when they get clogged with particles.
-You may not know when though you can follow the manufacturer’s recommendation, but with a Filter Replacement Indicator, it is much easier.
+You may not know when you can follow the manufacturer’s recommendation, but it is much easier with a Filter Replacement Indicator.

 - Carry Handle/Casters; Carry handle, and casters make an Air Purifier very portable.
 With a carry handle, carry your device from one room to another will be hassle-free, and the same goes for the casters, which allow you to roll your device on wheels.

-- Air Quality Sensor; This is another handy feature; it detects the quality of air in a room and automatically adjusts the cleaning level of your Air Purifier to match it.
+- Air Quality Sensor; This is another handy feature; it detects air quality in a room and automatically adjusts your Air Purifier’s cleaning level to match it.